BV-BRC/BV-BRC-Docs/docroot/tutorial/fastq_utilities/fastq_utilities.md

 The Align function of the FastQC Utilities service aligns reads to genomes using Bowtie2[5]to generate BAM files, saving unmapped reads, and generating SamStat[6] reports of the amount and quality of alignments.
 The Bowtie2 algorithm was downloaded from https://github.com/BenLangmead/bowtie2, and the SamStat algorithm from https://github.com/TimoLassmann/samstat.

+### Submitting the Align job

+1. To select the Align option, it must first be selected from the drop-down box underneath Pipeline.
+Clicking on that row will fill the text box with Align.
 ![Figure 54](./images/Picture54.png "Figure 54")

+2. Click on the plus icon (+) at the end of the text box to move that pipeline into the selected service box below.
 ![Figure 55](./images/Picture55.png "Figure 55")

+3. A reference genome must be selected to align the reads against.
+The name, or genome ID of a specific genome can be entered into the text box underneath **Target Genome**.
+This will populate the drop-down box with possible matches to that text.
+Clicking on the best match will fill the text box with that genome’s name.
 ![Figure 56](./images/Picture56.png "Figure 56")

+4. Once the Parameters and Reads have been filled in or selected, the Submit button turns blue and the job will be submitted once clicked.
 ![Figure 57](./images/Picture57.png "Figure 57")

+5. A successful submission will generate a message indicating that the job has been queued.
 ![Figure 58](./images/Picture58.png "Figure 58")

+### Monitoring progress on the Jobs page

+This process is the same as described above for Trimming.

+### Viewing the Align job results

+1. On the jobs page, click on the row that has the job of interest.
+This will populate the vertical green bar on the right with possible downstream steps, which include viewing the results of the job, or reporting an issue that was experienced (like a job failure).
+Click on the View icon.
 ![Figure 59](./images/Picture59.png "Figure 59")

+2. This will rewrite the page to show the information about the Align job, and all of the files that are produced when the pipeline runs.
+The information about the job submission can be seen in the table at the top of the results page.
+To see all the parameters that were selected when the job was submitted, click on the Parameters row.
 ![Figure 60](./images/Picture60.png "Figure 60")

+3. This will show the information on what was selected when the job was originally submitted.
 ![Figure 61](./images/Picture61.png "Figure 61")

+3. The output files from the Align job will provide a file that has all the reads from each read file that mapped to the target genome (**aligned.fq.gz)**.
+There will be one of these for each file that was submitted.
+These files can be downloaded.
 ![Figure 62](./images/Picture62.png "Figure 62")

+4. A file containing the reads that did not map to the reference genome is also included (**unmapped.fq.gz**).
+There will be one of these for each file that was submitted.
+These files can be downloaded.
 ![Figure 63](./images/Picture63.png "Figure 63")

+5. The **meta.txt**, **fqutils.err.text** and **fqutils.out.txt** files are the same as those described in the Trimming job results above.

+6. The **bam** and **bam.bai** files can be downloaded.
+A BAM file (.bam) is the compressed binary version of a SAM (Sequence Alignment/Map) file that is used to represent aligned sequences up to 128 Mb.
+BAM index files (.bam.bai) provide an index of the corresponding BAM file.
+These files could be uploaded to the genome browser on the target genome to show the mapped reads.
 ![Figure 64](./images/Picture64.png "Figure 64")

+7. To view the **bam.samstat.html** file, click on the row that contains it and then on the **View** icon in the vertical green bar.
+This will open the SAMStat report for the alignment job with the MAPQ statistics.
 ![Figure 65](./images/Picture65.png "Figure 65")

+6. The *8bam.samstat.html** file contains **Mapping stats**, which are represented as MAPping Quality (MAPQ) values.
+Mapping quality is the confidence that the read is correctly mapped to the genomic coordinates.
+For example, a read may be mapped to several genomic locations with almost a perfect match in all locations.
+In that case, alignment score will be high but mapping quality will be low.
+Reads falling in repetitive regions usually get very low mapping quality.
+Low quality means the observed read sequence is possibly wrong, and wrong sequence may lead to a wrong alignment.
 ![Figure 66](./images/Picture66.png "Figure 66")

+7. The **bam.samstat.html** file contains an indication of the read length and the base quality distribution.
 ![Figure 67](./images/Picture67.png "Figure 67")

+8. The **bam.samstat.html** file also contains the of MAPQ values that are greater or equal to 20 reads.
 ![Figure 68](./images/Picture68.png "Figure 68")

+9. The **bam.samstat.html** file also contains the of MAPQ values that are greater than equal to 0 or less than 20 reads.
 ![Figure 69](./images/Picture69.png "Figure 69")

+10. The **bam.samstat.html** file also contains the **Composition of the unmapped reads**.
 ![Figure 70](./images/Picture70.png "Figure 70")

+11. The **bam.samstat.html** file also contains bar charts showing the distribution of mismatches along the read for alignments for each category of read quality.
 ![Figure 71](./images/Picture71.png "Figure 71")

+12. The **bam.samstat.html** file also contains a bar plot showing the percentage of reads (y-axis) with 0, 1, 2 … errors (x axis) for MAPQ.
 ![Figure 72](./images/Picture72.png "Figure 72")

+### Does trimming work?

+Reads from the same genome that were either trimmed or not, were run on the FASTQC, Align and Taxonomic Classification services in BV-BRC to examine and compare results.
+Trimmed and untrimmed reads were also assembled using Spades[7].
+Differences can be seen below.

+1. Comparison of per base sequence quality in the FastQC report before and after trimming.
 ![Figure 73](./images/Picture73.png "Figure 73")

+2. Comparison of per sequence quality scores before and after trimming.
 ![Figure 74](./images/Picture74.png "Figure 74")

+3. Comparison of per sequence content before and after trimming.
 ![Figure 75](./images/Picture75.png "Figure 75")

+4. Comparison of per sequence GC content before and after trimming.
 ![Figure 76](./images/Picture76.png "Figure 76")

+5. Comparison of sequence length distribution before and after trimming.
 ![Figure 77](./images/Picture77.png "Figure 77")

+6. Comparison of sequence distribution levels before and after trimming.
 ![Figure 78](./images/Picture78.png "Figure 78")

+7. Comparison of overrepresented sequences before and after trimming.
 ![Figure 79](./images/Picture79.png "Figure 79")

+8. Comparison of adaptor content before and after trimming.
 ![Figure 80](./images/Picture80.png "Figure 80")

+9. Comparison of mapped reads from Align-FASTQC service results before and after trimming.
 ![Figure 81](./images/Picture81.png "Figure 81")

+10. Comparison of Taxonomic Classification service results before and after trimming.
 ![Figure 82](./images/Picture82.png "Figure 82")

+11. Comparison of assembly statistics generated by Spades before and after trimming.
 ![Figure 83](./images/Picture83.png "Figure 83")

+## References

+1. Krueger, F., Trim Galore: a wrapper tool around Cutadapt and FastQC to consistently apply quality and adapter trimming to FastQ files, with some extra functionality for MspI-digested RRBS-type (Reduced Representation Bisufite-Seq) libraries.
+URL http://www.bioinformatics.babraham.ac.uk/projects/trim_galore/.
+(Date of access: 28/04/2016), 2012.
+2. Martin, M., Cutadapt removes adapter sequences from high-throughput sequencing reads.
+EMBnet. journal, 2011.
+17(1): p.
+10-12.
+3. Andrews, S., FastQC: a quality control tool for high throughput sequence data.
+2010.
+4. Edwards, J.A. and R.A.
+Edwards, Fastq-pair: efficient synchronization of paired-end fastq files. bioRxiv, 2019: p.
+552885.
+5. Langmead, B. and S.L.
+Salzberg, Fast gapped-read alignment with Bowtie 2.
+Nature methods, 2012.
+9(4): p.
+357.
+6. Lassmann, T., Y. Hayashizaki, and C.O.
+Daub, SAMStat: monitoring biases in next generation sequencing data.
+Bioinformatics, 2010.
+27(1): p.
+130-131.
+7. Bankevich, A., et al., SPAdes: a new genome assembly algorithm and its applications to single-cell sequencing.
+Journal of computational biology, 2012.
+19(5): p.
+455-477.